savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 Plus, seasoned developers tend to forget the need to explain tidbits that have become second nature to them.
 Take it upon yourself to add to documentation (READMEs, [GitHub gists](https://gist.github.com/), etc.) that would aid future developers in the onboarding process, and current developers on present or future assignments.

 When I realized others could benefit from the things I learned about working with our website, I created a gist with instructions on how to update it.
-I have also contributed to various company-wide discussions, like our approach to the technical architecture of a project, the handoff that happens when designers pass of their comps to front-end developers, the front-end tools we should use, among other processes.
+I have also contributed to various company-wide discussions, like our approach to the technical architecture of a project, the handoff that happens when designers pass of their comps to front-end developers, and the front-end tools we should use, among other processes.

 #### Vulnerability is an asset